EminCakmak/SeedPhraseEncryptor/README.md

 1. Clone or download this repository to your local machine.
 2. Open the `index.html` file in your browser.
 3. Use the tool to encrypt and decrypt your seed phrase.

+## License

+This project is not under any license.
+Do whatever you want with it. idgaf